Unfortunately, many women view menopause as the end of their good life and the start of a slide into old age.

-For some women, going through menopause can be a most unpleasant time.
+For some women, going through menopause is a most unpleasant time.
 Technically, we only know menopause has occurred retrospectively.
 It is defined as the absence of a menstrual period for 12 consecutive months.

-For many women, these symptoms will be non-existent or only a minor irritation but for others they can be very debilitating and really affect their quality of life and ability to function on a day-to-day basis.
+For many women, these symptoms will be non-existent or only a minor irritation but for others, they can be very debilitating and really impact their quality of life and ability to function on a day-to-day basis.

 The healthier you are in your forties, the greater your chances of minimal menopausal symptoms.
 (But, you know what…it’s never too late to make some changes).

-Once you have had your last period you no longer have to worry about heavy bleeding, PMS or menstrual pain but you may still experience one or more of hot flushes, night sweats, insomnia, mood changes, brain fog, weight gain and vaginal dryness as your body loses the benefits of progesterone and oestrogen.
+Once you have had your last period you no longer have to worry about heavy bleeding, PMS or menstrual pain (hooray!).

 What can you do to reduce your menopausal symptoms?